jallwork/Alexa_ISP/README.md

 Instructions and Python code to demonstrate Alexa In Skill Purchasing

-Please see AlexaHostedOneTimeISP.docx file for Alexa Hosted and Alexa ISP and ASK CLI V2.docx for ASK CLI onstructions
+Please see AlexaHostedOneTimeISP.docx file for Alexa Hosted instructions and

+Alexa ISP and ASK CLI V2.docx for ASK CLI instructions

 Videos at
 1. Demonstration example ISP at: https://youtu.be/h0EIVhIfD98